-In September 2017, we were awarded a contract from the Centers for Disease Control and Prevention (CDC) to develop smartphone-based clinical decision support solutions for antimicrobial stewardship, or AMS, and infection control in low- and middle-income countries.
+In October 2017, the Company announced that it was awarded a contract from the Centers for Disease Control and Prevention, or CDC, to develop smartphone-based clinical decision support solutions for antimicrobial stewardship, or AMS, and infection control in low- and middle-income countries.
 The one-year \$860,000 award began September 30, 2017 and funds development and evaluation of cloud-based mobile software.
-We will work with subcontractors Teqqa, LLC and Universidad El Bosque (UEB) of Bogota, Colombia under this CDC contract.
-Under the contract we, and our subcontractors, will translate into Spanish Teqqa's cloud-and mobile-based software platform, which will integrate electronic patient data and local empiric treatment guidelines to support AMS activities, and work to support the World Health Organization's WHONET data integration activities.
+The Company will work with partners ILÚM Health Solutions and Universidad El Bosque, or UEB, of Bogota, Colombia.
+The Company's teaming partner ILÚM will is providing its cloud- and mobile-based software platform, which integrates electronic patient data and local empiric treatment guidelines to support antimicrobial stewardship.
+The ILÚM platform is state-of-the-art mobile AMS software that is commercially available and in use in major medical centers.
+The mobile platform will be extended to quickly identify patients requiring infection control precautions, assist with the implementation of appropriate precautions, and assist with the collection and tracking of indicators for monitoring implementation of infection control precautions.
+The software will be translated to Spanish and will support WHONET data integration.
+WHONET is an information system developed to support the World Health Organization's goal of global surveillance of bacterial resistance to antimicrobial agents.
+WHONET analyzes the data of over 4,000 laboratories worldwide and is used in more than 120 countries.